The Responsible Foundation Model Development Cheatsheet: A Review of Tools & Resources: Data Sources

 \subsection{Review}

 In this section we critically review the current state of resources for data sourcing, from our survey.

 \textbf{The community would benefit from more accurate and comprehensive licensing, provenance, and creator consent information for existing datasets.} Many datasets tend to be under-documented \citep{bandy2021addressing, sambasivan2021everyone}, or erroneously documented \citep{longpre2023data}, with 65\% of HuggingFace dataset licenses either omitted or incorrectly labelled.
 This is especially true of large data collections that have re-packaged and sometimes re-licensed hundreds of diverse datasets, each with different documentation standards \citep{longpre2023flan, sanh2021multitask}.
 The tools used to discover, select, and verify the dataset properties are under-developed, especially with respect to concerns of creator consent, copyright infringement, and related terms of use.
 For creator consent, initial opt-in/opt-out tooling has yet to be widely adopted.
 While HuggingFace has integrated Spawning's opt-in database (\url{https://api.spawning.ai/spawning-api}), there remains limited creator and developer adoption.
-For copyright infringement, new datasets and catalogs, such as SILO \citep{min2023SILOLM} and the Data Provenance Initiative \citep{longpre2023data}, offer more detailed license tracing tools, but their coverage also remains limited.
-Lastly, synthetic data generation (usually using OpenAI APIs) has expanded significantly for finetuning datasets \citep{longpre2023data}, but many repositories fail to document the non-commercial terms.
+For copyright information new datasets and catalogs such as the Data Provenance Initiative \citep{longpre2023data}, offer more detailed license tracing tools, but their coverage also remains limited.
+Lastly, synthetic data generation (usually using OpenAI APIs) has expanded significantly for finetuning datasets \citep{longpre2023data}, but don't always document the limitations on the data use imposed by the APIs.
+This is further compounded by the fact that there is substantial uncertainty about the extent to which the terms of service of such platforms bind downstream users.
 The absence of infrastructure to trace and verify these types of data documentation lead to uninformed data sourcing and use.

 \textbf{The community would benefit from more accurate and comprehensive information on sensitive content, such as CSAM and NCII.} Prior work highlights the risks of proliferated CSAM and NCII as a fundamental risk from generative AI models \citep{kapoor2024societal, lakatos-revealing-2023, thiel-generative-2023}.
 However, significant portions of the AI community have frequently trained on large-scale datasets that contain this sensitive content without widespread awareness---such as LAION-5B \citep{birhane2021multimodal, David2023AIDatasetCSAM}.
 With a greater focus on generative, multimodal, and more memorization-prone large models, there is a greater need for resources to help identify and filter for sensitive content.